If you have a coconut lover in your life, this gorgeous Toasted Coconut Bundt Cake is going to make that person very happy!

 You must be a lover of coconut if you’re going to enjoy this cake.
 Not only does it have that toasted coconut you see on the top of the cake, the cake itself was made with some of that same toasted coconut, as well as coconut extract, and coconut milk.
 That’s a lot of coconut flavour!

 This particular cake doesn’t have to be served at Christmastime.
 It’s great any time of year, but it’s a great cake to serve for dessert.
-I can only think of one person who doesn’t like coconut, (Margaret!) so the odds that there’s going to be someone at your table who doesn’t love this cake is very slim!
+I can only think of one person who doesn’t like coconut, (Margaret!) so the odds that there’s going to be someone at your table who doesn’t love this cake are very slim!

 Toasted Coconut Bundt Cake is very moist and it will stay that way for a few days.
 I think the coconut milk helps to keep the cake fresh longer, but I’m no expert on the benefits of baking with coconut milk!